melezhik/swat/README.md

 Here are the brief comments to pretty self explanatory example:

-- \`set_module=1' declare swat story as swat module; now swat will never execute this story directly, someonelse's story should call it.
+- \`set_module=1' declare swat story as swat module; now swat will never execute this story directly, someone's else story should call it.

-- use \'run_swat_module(method,resourse,variables)' function to execute swat module, upstream story hook is a proper place for run_swat_module function calls.
+- use \'run_swat_module(method,resource,variables)' function to execute swat module, upstream story hook is a proper place for run_swat_module function calls.

 - you can call as many swat stories from the one upstream story as you need